Skip to content

 write.summary.partition-limit 0 Includes partition-level summary stats in snapshot summaries if the changed partition count is less than this limit

-write.metadata.delete-after-commit.enabled false Controls whether to delete the oldest tracked version metadata files after commit
+write.metadata.delete-after-commit.enabled false Controls whether to delete the oldest tracked version metadata files after each table commit.
+See the Remove old metadata files section for additional details

-write.metadata.previous-versions-max 100 The max number of previous version metadata files to keep before deleting after commit
+write.metadata.previous-versions-max 100 The max number of previous version metadata files to track

 write.spark.fanout.enabled false Enables the fanout writer in Spark that does not require data to be clustered; uses more memory